 All works are very close to my heart.
 Every piece is a piece of myself and has a story behind.
 Although now I am working on my latest series, which follows my current life cycle - it’s very personal.
 Usually a brandnew work which is completed is the one which is closest to my heart at this particular time.
 That’s why it is so difficult to let them go to quick.

 SOMETHING ABOUT YOUR TECHNIQUE?

 I use all kinds of pattern for my three dimensional background and I glue old bookpages, newspaper and sheet music for my second layer and I draw with acrylic color with stylographs, liquid high pigmented acrylic markers and brushes onto the bookpages.
-For detailed work I use fine art gouache, watercolor, oilpencils, oilpastells, dry pastell, and pastellpencils, carbon and conté à paris.
+For detailed work I use fine art gouache, watercolor, fine art high pigmented color pencils, oilpastells, dry pastell, and pastellpencils, carbon and conté à paris and also oil paint.
 I spray the painting with UV spray to protect the paint and the collaged paper.

 I listen to local Swiss Radio the whole day and I turn it louder for Ed Sheran and Adele.